 The model was designed to be embedded into existing service systems, such as public school settings, and to be delivered at four transition time points in development.

 This model has so far been tested in the very early years, at the toddlerhood and preschool timepoints.
 There are promising results showing improvements in caregiving skills and decreased child behaviour problems.

 The neurodevelopmental viewpoint suggests that the Family Check-Up model would likely not be intensive enough for most families raising children affected by prenatal alcohol exposure, even in the early years, unless sufficient follow-up parenting support sessions were provided.

 This type of follow-up appears to be possible in an extended version of the Family Check-Up model.
 This model would have to be adapted to offer specific information about FASD, work on acceptance of the task of raising a child with a disability and slower developmental progress, advocacy, and other topics important to families raising children with neurodevelopmental problems.

 Secondary data analysis would be useful to see if the Family Check-Up model holds promise for this clinical population.
-This analysis could identify children affected by prenatal alcohol exposure, and their families, who receive the Family Check-Up Model, and then examine their outcome compared to the larger group.
+This analysis could identify children affected by prenatal alcohol exposure, and their families, who receive the Family Check-Up Model and then examine their outcomes compared to the larger group.

 If you have a unique program in your corner of the world, let us know in the comments below!

 Check back tomorrow for some news on updates with other interventions.